 At the inception of the state COVID-19-related shutdowns, all of the Company's businesses were deemed essential and as a result, did not shutdown.
-Although the state shutdowns are largely over, CDC guidelines and various state and municipal edicts remain in effect resulting in ongoing concerns about the impact of the COVID-19 virus and its possible variants.
-Those guidelines and edicts typically require social distancing and the wearing of masks, which has in turn led many to remain at home.
-Government payments have ensured that demand for goods is high while removing the incentive to work, which has in turn affected supply and the cost of materials, components, finished goods, labor, and transportation.
-Those shortages have in turn led to congestion throughout the supply chain that has impacted all of the Company's businesses.
-Due to social distancing and mask mandates, both internal and external contacts continue to be managed through internet tools like "Zoom."
+Although the state shutdowns are largely over, CDC guidelines remain in effect resulting in ongoing concerns about the government responses to the COVID-19 virus and in particular, to the Delta and other variants.
+Those guidelines typically require social distancing for the unvaccinated and the wearing of masks.
+Government payments, which have partially ended, had ensured that demand for goods was high while removing the incentive to work, which in turn affected supply and the cost of materials, components, finished goods, labor, and transportation.
+Those shortages have led to congestion throughout the supply chain that has impacted all of the Company's businesses.
+The vaccine mandates if implemented could lead to additional shortages and congestion.
+As a result of ongoing uncertainties, many external contacts continue to be managed through internet tools like "Zoom."
 Due to the Company's historical conservative practices, it has no debt and has adequate balances to fund its operations.

 The Company has complied with the applicable COVID-19 regulations and CDC guidelines.
-The six-foot social distancing rule continues to be observed in the offices and where practicable in the factories.
-Where not practicable, barriers were and continue to be erected between workers.
-Surfaces are regularly cleaned and disinfected in accordance with guidelines.
+For individuals not fully vaccinated, both masks and the six-foot social distancing rule continue to be observed in the offices and where practicable in the factories.
+Where not practicable, barriers are in place between workers.

-The ongoing COVID-19 regulations and guidelines have affected each segment in a variety of ways, which include increased absenteeism; the cancellation of planned trade shows and customer/supplier visits; inefficiencies inherent from working at home; as well as challenges in securing material, components, finished goods, and labor.
+The ongoing COVID-19 regulations and guidelines have affected each segment in a variety of ways, which include increased absenteeism; the cancellation of planned trade shows and customer/supplier visits; inefficiencies inherent when dealing with suppliers and customers that continue to work from home; as well as challenges in securing material, components, finished goods, and labor.
 See "Item 1A.
 Risk Factors" titled "The COVID-19 or Other Pandemics, Epidemics or Similar Public Health Crises Risks" included in the Company's Annual Report on Form 10-K for year ended December 31, 2020.

-Comparison of First Quarter 2021 and 2020
+Comparison of Third Quarter 2021 and 2020

-Readers are directed to Note E to the Consolidated Financial Statements, "Business Segments," for data on the financial results of the Company's three business segments for the quarters ended April 4, 2021 and March 29, 2020.
+Readers are directed to Note E to the Consolidated Financial Statements, "Business Segments," for data on the financial results of the Company's three business segments for the quarters ended October 3, 2021 and September 27, 2020.